HeidiTran/Cheatsheets/Computer_Networking/Overview.md

 Layer 3: Network layer
 - Purpose: Responsible for the logical addressing of devices through the use of IP addr + route selection for transmitted data (how to go from A to B using routing protocols like ICMP and ARP) + move messages from one node to another until reaches destination
-- The entire Network layer message is called a packet
+- The entire Network layer message is called a packet -> network layer header = packet header
+- Example of layer 3 devices: routers
 - Common protocols
   - IP
   - **Internetwork Packet Exchange (IDP)**